MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/agents.md

 For example, initiating a Run with `max_prompt_tokens` set to 500 and `max_completion_tokens` set to 1000 means the first completion will truncate the thread to 500 tokens and cap the output at 1,000 tokens.
 If only 200 prompt tokens and 300 completion tokens are used in the first completion, the second completion will have available limits of 300 prompt tokens and 700 completion tokens.

-If a completion reaches the `max_completion_tokens` limit, the Run will terminate with a status of incomplete, and details will be provided in the `incomplete_details` field of the Run object.
+If a completion reaches the `max_completion_tokens` limit, the run will terminate with a status of incomplete, and details will be provided in the `incomplete_details` field of the run object.

 When using the File Search tool, we recommend setting the `max_prompt_tokens` to no less than 20,000.
 For longer conversations or multiple interactions with File Search, consider increasing this limit to 50,000, or ideally, removing the `max_prompt_tokens` limits altogether to get the highest quality results.